 Harvey Mudd College is a wonderful option for students pursuing a Mathematics degree.
 With 22 undergrads, Math is one of most popular majors at Harvey Mudd College.
 The location of Claremont, California, is satisfactory for learners who desire a more tranquil, suburban spot.

-Harvey Mudd College appeals to the best of the best; the typical SAT score of applicants is about 1,480.
-Around 85.5% of undergraduates graduate in four years at Harvey Mudd College, which is higher than the U.S. average of 36.0%.
+Harvey Mudd College appeals to the best of the best; the typical SAT score of applicants is about 1,500.
+Harvey Mudd College has a really good graduation rate, with 85.0% of college students graduating in four years.
 A virtual tour could be a good way to explore Harvey Mudd College.

 Allen University is among your top options if you're planning on studying Mathematics.
 Math is one of the most popular majors at Allen University with more than 7 graduations in 2017.
 The surrounding area of a major urban center is wonderful for scholars trying to find adequate opportunities for social networking, adventure, and discovery.